|Camera Shy: Ali|

-She also pleaded guilty to one count of theft, namely stealing financial documents and letters belong in to The Carnival Village Trust.
+She also pleaded not guilty to one count of theft, namely stealing financial documents and letters belong in to The Carnival Village Trust.

 Ali, who has a young four month-old child, is alleged to have transferred quantities of money to her homeland.

 She remains on bail on condition she resides at her recorded address, does not leave the UK and surrenders her passport to police.